- ⏱ Estimated Time: 25 minutes reading + 20 minutes practice = 45 minutes total

 Place your middle finger on the second fret of the A string.
 Place your ring finger on the second fret of the D string.
 Strum all 6 strings.
 That is Em.

-5. The Difference Between Tabs and Chords
+5. The Difference Between Tabs and Chord Diagrams

-- Chord diagrams — show you a full hand position to strum all at once.
+- Chord diagrams — show a full hand position to strum all at once.
 Used for rhythm playing and songs

 - Most songs use both — chords for the rhythm, tabs for the intro riff or solo

-6. Where to Find Tabs and Chords Online
+7. Where to Find Tabs and Chords Online

 - Songsterr — interactive tabs that play along with the song so you can follow in real time

-- Chordify — paste any YouTube link and it automatically generates the chords
+- Chordify — paste any YouTube link and it automatically generates the chords for you

 Practice Checklist